 The plan should also include:

-- Regular monitoring of site health and performance using tools such as Google Search Console and Google Analytics.
-This will allow you to quickly identify and rectify any issues that may arise.
+• Regular monitoring of your site’s technical SEO health and performance using tools such as Google Search Console and Google Analytics.
+This will allow you to quickly identify and rectify any technical SEO issues that may arise.

 By focusing on these areas, you can develop a solid technical SEO strategy that will help improve your website’s performance, visibility, and user experience.